Immigration Services (Australia)

 Once you automate onboarding, you can measure it.
 And the metrics tell you things about your practice that you could not see before.

 Time to signed service agreement.
-From deal creation in HubSpot to executed agreement in DocuSign.
-My average dropped from four days to eighteen hours.
-The improvement was not because the automation was faster at sending — it was because the agreement went out immediately instead of sitting in my to-do list for two days.
+From deal creation in HubSpot to executed agreement in DocuSign, the time drops from days to hours.
+The improvement is not because the automation is faster at sending — it is because the agreement goes out immediately instead of sitting in a to-do list for two days.

 Onboarding completion rate.
 What percentage of new deals reach “Onboarding Complete” status within 48 hours.
 Before automation: roughly 40 per cent.
 After: above 90 per cent.
 The remaining 10 per cent are clients who have not signed their service agreement yet, and the system is already chasing them with automated reminders.

 Consumer guide compliance rate.
 Evidence of consumer guide delivery retained for every client.
-Before automation: I honestly could not tell you.
-I believed it was 100 per cent, but when I audited my own files, it was closer to 85 per cent.
+Before automation, many agents assume it is 100 per cent; a file audit often reveals it is closer to 85 per cent.
 After automation: 100 per cent, because the guide is a hardcoded attachment in the welcome email template.
 It cannot be forgotten.

 Client responsiveness.
 Time from welcome email to first document upload.
 Clients who receive their welcome pack within an hour of the initial consultation upload their first document an average of three days sooner than clients who receive it the next day or later.
 The initial enthusiasm and engagement of a new client is a perishable resource.
 Automated onboarding captures it while it is fresh.